zoudajia/simple-jester/README.txt

 this is in a state of transition to maven ...

-you won't be able to build the distribution yet
+sorry - to build the zip I've reverted to ant.
+I don't have time to work out how to maven to do what I want